-- ·making it more difficult to satisfy our obligations, including under the terms of the Umpqua Credit Agreement; - •limiting our ability to refinance our debt on terms acceptable to us or at all; - •limiting our flexibility to plan for and adjust to changing business and market conditions and increasing our vulnerability; - •limiting our ability to use our available cash flow to fund future acquisitions, working capital, business activities, and other general corporate requirements; and - •limiting our ability to obtain additional financing for working capital to fund growth or for general corporate purposes, even when necessary to maintain adequate liquidity.
+- •making it more difficult to satisfy our obligations, including under the terms of the Umpqua Credit Agreement; - •limiting our ability to refinance our debt on terms acceptable to us or at all; - •limiting our flexibility to plan for and adjust to changing business and market conditions and increasing our vulnerability; - •limiting our ability to use our available cash flow to fund future acquisitions, working capital, business activities, and other general corporate requirements; and - •limiting our ability to obtain additional financing for working capital to fund growth or for general corporate purposes, even when necessary to maintain adequate liquidity.

 We are also required to maintain certain financial covenants tied to our leverage, interest charges and profitability.
-Our ability to meet such covenants (those negative covenants discussed in the preceding paragraph) or other restrictions can be affected by events beyond our control, and our failure to comply with the financial and other covenants would be an event of default under the Umpqua Credit Agreement, has occurred and is continuing, the outstanding borrowings thereunder could become immediately due and payable, and we would then be required to cash collateralize any letters of credit then outstanding, and the lender could refuse to permit additional borrowings under the facility.
-In December 2021, we obtained a waiver for the financial covenant tied to our profitability through June 30, 2022.
+Our ability to meet such covenants (those negative covenants discussed in the preceding paragraph) or other restrictions can be affected by events beyond our control, and our failure to comply with the financial and other covenants would be an event of default under the Umpqua Credit Agreement.
+If an event of default under the Umpqua Credit Agreement, has occurred and is continuing, the outstanding borrowings thereunder could become immediately due and payable, and we would then be required to cash collateralize any letters of credit then outstanding, and the lender could refuse to permit additional borrowings under the facility.
 We cannot assure you that we would have sufficient assets to repay those borrowings and, if we are unable to repay those amounts, the lender could proceed against the collateral granted to them to secure such indebtedness.
 We have pledged substantially all of our assets as collateral, and an event of default would likely have a material adverse effect on our business.